Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Day 0.md

 	- zettelkasten storage on github is fine; need something for video tho
 		- maybe thats another business to make lmao
 - Backup relevant are.na boards to this **obsidian vault** for ease of access and security in case shit hits the fan.

+---

+# Intro Speech Ideation

+- This is not a job, this is not entertainment, this is the rise of a better empire, a revolution (not tyrannical, the system is great; just the people who use money for bad are not.)
+- Must align with my views of economic philosophy to fully participate
+	- I wont stop you from helping; but I will most definitely get you out of my way if you try to fuck me over.
+	- This is going to built on trust; the way I see it this is a heist, albeit completely legal and encouraged.
+	- We get this done then can split ways if we so desire
+	- My only caveat is the following:
+		- You must only take what you need.
+	- I am requiring you all to sign memorandums of understanding for this engagement; the terms as follows:
+		- At the point where the individual needs of all participants are met (to be determined); the assets and automated services created will be released to the public as a democratic Digital Autonomous Organization.
+This means you will not have IP for this and cannot prevent others from using it.
+This does not mean that you cannot use what you created to build new things however; its open source for fucks sake.
+		- You must document all efforts placed into this endeavor by means of the team zettelkasten and video recording; timestamps and time spent will be verified by a third party.
+			- You may opt out of having your image posted; though your endeavors must be transparent.
+I suggest creating a working pseudonym if that is the case.
+We will work to anonymize your contributions to the best of our abilities
+				- Including but not limited to: facial scrubbing, vocal scrubbing, metadata wiping, and whatever else just request it and we'll figure it out.
+		- The reason for the documentation is the distribution of the needs fund through a time-based split.
+None of our time is worth more than the others; a percentage of time spent compared to that of everyone else will be your split unless explicitly stated.
+The following cases adjust this split:
+				- IP prior to engagement - X% bonus (depending on development level of the idea)
+				- Overtime contingency - over 40 hours a week leads to time and a half akin to the systems in place
+				- Failure - past the 60 day mark if goals have not been met the rate of percentage accrual diminishes by X% rate per hour per day
+					- Turn this into an ongoing system of thinktanks; high pressure high reward.
+					- Akin to GTFO housing; maybe synergize that and have makerspace housing later on down the line

+GPT to save the day: [[Memorandum of Understanding]]